Kulsoom’s funeral prayers tomorrow

 The sources said the joint sitting of the Parliament which was to mark start of first parliamentary leader of the National Assembly has been postponed on request of the PML-N and opposition parties but so far no written official was made till filing of this report.
 However, the PML-N leadership has been conveyed about the decision.

-The opposition leader in the National Assembly and the PML-N President Muhammad Shahbaz Sharif is also in London and he will return Lahore with dead body of Kulsoom Nawaz on Friday morning.
+The opposition leader in the National Assembly and the PML-N President Muhammad Shahbaz Sharif is also in London and he will return Lahore with dead body of Kalsoom Nawaz on Friday morning.

 The only item on agenda of the joint session of the Parliament would be address of the President of Pakistan under clause (3) of Article 56 of the Constitution.

-LAHORE: The funeral prayers of late Begum Kulsoom Nawaz is scheduled to be held at 5:00pm on Friday (tomorrow) at the Sharif Medical City, Jati Umra.
-Meanwhile, Nawaz on Wednesday remained mostly confined to his room managing his sorrow and could not meet any visitors during the entire day because of ailing health, family sources told Geo News.
+LAHORE: The funeral prayers of late Begum Kulsoom Nawaz is scheduled to be held at 5:00pm on Friday (tomorrow) at Sharif Medical City, Jati Umra, while those seeking to condole with former prime minister Nawaz Sharif would be able to meet him between 4:00pm to 6:00pm Thursday (today).

+Meanwhile, the Punjab government decided to extend the parole granted to Nawaz, his daughter Maryam Safdar and son-in-law Capt (R) Safdar by five days.

+Meanwhile, Nawaz did not meet the visitors during the day and mostly remained confined to his room because of deteriorating health, family sources told Geo News.
 However, Maryam met those who visited Jati Umra to offer condolences.
-The former prime minister Nawaz Sharif would meet those seeking to condole with him today (Thursday).

-The PML-N leaders termed the demise of Begum Kulsoom a great loss for the family and said her services for democracy would be long remembered.

-Senior politician Javed Hashmi described her as a brave lady who fought for democracy and remained throughout with Nawaz at his tough hour.
-Khurram Dastgir said an era of bravery and courage has ended, while dubbing Begum Kulsoom as the mother of democracy.

-On the other hand, Shahbaz departed for London to bring back Begum Kulsoom's body.
-She is to be laid to rest at Jati Umra on Friday.
-Earlier on Thursday, her funeral Although late Begum Kulsoom is to be laid to rest at Jati Umra on Friday, her funeral prayers would also be offered at the Regent Park mosque in London on Thursday.
+On the other hand, Shahbaz departed for London to bring back Begum Kalsoom’s body.
+Although late Begum Kalsoom is to be laid to rest at Jati Umra on Friday, her funeral prayers would also be offered at the Regent Park mosque in London on Thursday.

 Earlier on Tuesday night, Maryam had told Geo News that she was deeply saddened by the fact that she was unable to be by the bedside of her ailing mother during her last moments.
 “Today was an extremely difficult day after learning of my mother’s death,” she added.